--The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.

--The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
+- -The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives. - -The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-How does the use of derivatives attain the environmental or social charac- teristics promoted by the financial product?
+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

 Derivatives are not used for the attainment of the characteristics promoted by this financial product.
 Derivatives are primarily used for hedging and liquidity management purposes.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-It has not been possible to collect data on the environmental objective(s) set out in Article 9 of the Taxonomy Regulation and on how and to what extent the investments underlying the financial product are in economic activities that qualify as environmentally sustainable under Article 3 of the Taxonomy Regulation ("Taxonomy specific assets.
-Taxonomy-aligned activities are expressed as a share of:
+It has not been possible to collect data on the environmental objective(s) set out in Article 9 of the Taxonomy Regulation and on how and to what extent the investments underlying the financial product are in economic activities that qualify as environmentally sustainable under Article 3 of the Taxonomy Regulation ("Taxonomy Aligned Investments").
+On that basis, the financial product has 0% Taxonomy Aligned Investments.